VAlgoLang/valgolang.github.io/source/usage.rst

  - The ``.manimdsl`` file to compile

--f, --show_file_in_finder
+-f, --open_file_manager_to_generated_files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

- - Flag to show the output file in finder automatically
+ - Flag to automatically open the saved file once its done
- - The Python file will be saved with the same name as the output MP4 file (and so is defaulted to ``out.py``)

 -m, --manim
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

  - Flag to only output generated python & manim code, and not create the animation
- - The path defaults to ``out.mp4`` in the same directory the compiler is called.
+ - The path defaults to ``out.py`` in the same directory the compiler is called.
 Use -o (description below) to specifiy the path.

 -o=<output>, --output=<output>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~